TrueNAS Scale / Proxmox / iSCSI Primer

 Datacenter => Storage => Add => ZFS over iSCSI -> Choose FreeNAS-API

 Here is a breakdown of the rest of the values that you must enter.
 Some super basic defaults have been shown in the diagram, but Target is of note because some of the text is cut off.
-Let me tell you entering Proxmox values are easy – getting them to match up with what’s going on in TrueNAS is hard!
+Let me tell you entering Proxmox VM values are easy – getting them to match up with what’s going on in TrueNAS is hard!
 It took quite a bit of trial and error to get this going.

 ID => The common name that you are going to refer to the disk.
 Internal to Proxmox.